macmist/Android-AccountFollowUp/README.md

     * Add transaction creation
     * Refresh main view when pressing back
     * Support negative numbers
+    * Add a trigger that changes account amount when deleting a transaction
+    * Can now delete a transaction

 ## Screenshots
 (will change in time)